 The company offers three price plans, with the 12-month plan offering the best value (you get an extra three months into the bargain).
 The packages available are:

 Get the best Mac VPN 2019: $6.67 per month (with 3 months FREE)

-You can tell that we really rate Express - it's the VPN we'd choose if we were getting one.
+You can tell that we really rate Express - it's the VPN we'd choose if we were getting one and it's hard to argue with the provider's 30-day money-back guarantee.
 And the good news is that TechRadar readers can get a little perk when they sign up, too.
-ExpressVPN has agreed to give readers three months extra free when they sign up for a year.
-Here are its plans and prices in full:
+ExpressVPN has agreed to give readers three months extra FREE when they sign up for a year.

 A great option for online privacy

 Number of servers: 2,500+ | Server locations: 50+ | IP addresses: N/A | Maximum devices supported: 5